Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 The DSPM market is the fastest-growing segment of the cybersecurity industry and is increasingly considered critical for organizations to enhance their multi-cloud data security and compliance.
 In 2023, the market was valued at $94 billion and is projected to reach over $174 billion by 2031, showing a remarkable compound annual growth rate of 9.23% in that time.

-The key components of DSPM include comprehensive data discovery and classification of all data across on-premise and multi-cloud environments for a unified, single view of sensitive data everywhere; data mapping and lineage tracking across data lifecycle; and real-time monitoring, among others.
+The key components of DSPM include comprehensive data discovery and classification of all data across on-premise and multi-cloud environments for a unified, single view of sensitive data everywhere; risk assessment and prioritization, automated remediation, data mapping and lineage tracking across the data lifecycle; and real-time monitoring, among others.

-The right DSPM for your organization’s data environment should offer extensive and seamless integration with the rest of your tech stack, including tools like IAM, DLP, SIEM, CASBs, and IDPS.
+The right DSPM for your organization’s data environment should offer extensive and seamless integration with the rest of your security stack, including tools like IAM, DLP, SIEM, CASBs, and IDPS.

-Organizations should look for rapid, agentless visibility into critical data, a centralized dashboard and reporting capabilities, continuous detection and prioritization of critical data exposure, data lineage mapping capabilities, real-time remediation, and data exposure prevention, among many others.
+Organizations should look for rapid, agentless visibility into critical data, a centralized dashboard and reporting capabilities, continuous detection and prioritization of critical data risks, data lineage mapping, automated remediation, and compliance with global data + AI laws.

 DSPM is more of a data-centric security solution, while CSPM focuses on discovering, evaluating, and mitigating misconfigurations in cloud services.
 Cloud Infrastructure Entitlement Management (CIEM), on the other hand, deals with identity and access management in cloud infrastructure.